btd1337/eOS-Sierra-Gtk/README.md

 # eOS Sierra Gtk
-A GTK theme for elementary OS Loki inspired by macOS.
+A GTK theme for elementary OS Loki and Juno, inspired by macOS.

 This theme is a fork from https://www.gnome-look.org/p/1013714/ and https://www.gnome-look.org/p/1213208/